-The average student plans to buy gifts for 6 people, totaling an eye watering average of £108.
-In fact, 1/5 think they’ll spend over £200 on others, with 70% being spent on family and the remainder on friends from university and home.
+The average student plans to buy gifts for six people, totalling an eye-watering average of £108.
+One in five thinks they’ll spend over £200 on others, with 70% being spent on family and the remainder on friends from university and home.

 There is also a divide between the sexes.
 Female students tend to buy more presents for friends and spend 25% more on gifts than male students.

-At the more extreme end of the spectrum, one female respondent to the survey is gearing up to spend a whopping total of £400+ on Christmas gifts alone this year, £160 of that being on other students (which is more than some plan to spend in total).
+At the more extreme end of the spectrum, one female respondent to the survey is gearing up to spend over £400 Christmas gifts alone this year, £160 of that being on other students (which is more than some plan to spend in total).

-The seasonal spending does not end there.
-Students are set to delve into their accounts for an additional £53, putting £8.50 towards flat Christmas dinners and the rest mostly on booze, decorations and getting home.
+The seasonal spending doesn't end there.
+Students are set to delve into their accounts for an additional £53, putting £8.50 towards flat Christmas dinners and the rest mostly on booze, decorations and getting home for the holidays.

-Less than 1/2 of students said that they saved for the festive period, with a 1/4 admitting to receiving additional help from their parents.
+Less than half of students said that they saved for the festive period, with a quarter admitting to receiving additional help from their parents.

 Save the Student's student money expert, Jake Butler, said:

-It’s not much of a surprise that students find money hard to come by at this time of year and more so than the general population.
-Student loans are running dry at a time when students feel the pressure to buy presents and attend countless Christmas parties.
+It’s not much of a surprise that students find money hard to come by at this time of year.
+Student Loans are running dry at a time when students feel the pressure to buy presents and attend countless Christmas parties.

 Money saving ideas such as Secret Santa, joint Christmas dinners and homemade decorations are just a few of the ways that students have been resourceful this year in curbing overspending around the festive period.

 Of course, if you are really worried about the cost of Christmas then Save the Student is here to help you.
 The best place to start would be with our Christmas gift ideas and Christmas budgeting article, full of tips for students on how to save money during this time of year.

 And of course, we wish you a Merry Christmas, however much you end up spending!